Search by Keyword

-A simple augmented E chord from John on piano begins the song, played on what would be the third beat of an introductory measure, followed by Paul singing the word “Oh” on the fourth beat.
+A simple augmented E chord from Paul on piano begins the song, played on what would be the third beat of an introductory measure, followed by the vocalist singing the word “Oh” on the fourth beat.
 From there we go directly into the first eight-measure verse.
-All four Beatles kick in immediately in the first measure of this verse, Paul on single-tracked lead vocal and bass, John playing Fats Domino-like triplet chords on piano, George playing heavy electric guitar chops on the two- and four-beat of each measure, and Ringo on drums accenting each one-beat with slightly open hi-hats.
-Measures four through six feature John, Paul and George's “ahh” effective background vocals which follow the chord changes in a typical 50's style.
+All four Beatles kick in immediately in the first measure of this verse, Paul on single-tracked lead vocal and Fats Domino-like triplet chords on piano, John playing heavy electric guitar chops on the two- and four-beat of each measure, George playing very distinctive 50's-style bass work, Ringo on drums accenting each one-beat with a slightly open hi-hat.
+Measures four through six feature John, Paul and George's effective “ahh” background vocals which follow the chord changes.

-When measure seven begins, triggered by the word “harm,” Ringo takes center stage with his deliberately prearranged strong accented beats on toms and kick drum, his open hi-hat accompanying them in the first half of seventh measure followed by a rollicking drum fill in the second half.
-Both John's piano and George's guitar continues the pattern as they have been while Paul's bass follows Ringo's dramatic lead on drums (although the drummer's playing has undoubtedly been arranged beforehand by Paul).
-The first half of the eighth measure shows Ringo playing hard triplet beats on the toms which abruptly end during the second half of this final measure as do all the other instruments.
-This allowing for a 'Beatles break' on an augmented E chord as heard in the introduction while Paul once again sings “Oh” as a transition to the second verse that follows.
+When measure seven begins, triggered by the word “harm,” Ringo takes center stage with his deliberately prearranged strong accented beats on toms and kick drum, his open hi-hat accompanying them in the first half of the seventh measure followed by a rollicking drum fill in the second half.
+Both Paul's piano and John's guitar continue the pattern as they have been while George's bass follows Ringo's dramatic lead on drums.
+The first half of the eighth measure shows Ringo playing hard triplet beats on the toms which abruptly ends during the second half of this final measure as do all the other instruments.
+This allows for a 'Beatles break' on an augmented E chord as heard in the introduction while Paul once again sings “Oh” as a transition to the second verse that follows.

 The bridge is also eight measures in length, the primary focus here being Paul's high-energy double-tracked lead vocal which is sung at the very top of his vocal range.
-George's guitar is now playing an effective falling and then rising line which adjusts repeatedly with every chord change, this being placed high in the mix.
-John keeps providing the bedrock of the song on piano while both Paul and Ringo plod away perfectly on bass and drums to keep the excellent rhythm groove going.
-Ringo adds three simple triplet drum fills in this bridge, at the end of measures one, two and four.
+John's guitar is now playing an effective falling and then rising line which adjusts repeatedly with every chord change, this being placed high in the mix.
+Paul keeps providing the bedrock of the song on piano while both George and Ringo plod away perfectly on bass and drums to keep the excellent rhythm groove going.
+Ringo adds three simple triplet drum fills in this bridge at the end of measures one, two and four.

 This third verse is nearly identical to the second verse except for slightly different lyrics and the backing vocals not appearing until the beginning of the third measure.
 These vocals sing “ooh” during the third measure and then “aah” for measures four through six.
 The eighth measure contains a new ad-lib line from Paul, “Believe me, darling,” which creates a nice wind-up for the second bridge that follows.